tw-in-js/twind/src/README.md

 As a component author, one often wants to re-use Tailwind directive styles for defining a component and allow users of the component to override styles using Tailwind rules.
 The created component can be used as a base for child components and override or add some styles using Tailwind rules.

-{@link apply} generates one style object, e.g., one CSS class, combining all Tailwind rules by deep merging rules in order of declaration.
+The `apply` function generates one style object, e.g., one CSS class, combining all Tailwind rules by deep merging rules in order of declaration.

-> 💡 `apply` accepts the same arguments as [tw](#tw-function).
+> 💡 `apply` accepts the same arguments as the `tw` function

 ```js
 const btn = apply`inline-block bg-gray-500 text-base`